srl295/cldr/docs/ldml/tr35-keyboards.md

 ## 4 <a name="File_and_Dir_Structure" href="#File_and_Dir_Structure">File and Directory Structure</a>

 * New collection of layouts that are prescriptive, and define the common core for a keyboard that can be consumed as data for implementation on different platforms.
 This collection will be in a different location than the existing CLDR keyboard files under main/keyboards.
 We should remove the existing data files, but keep the old DTD in the same place for compatibility, and also so that conversion tools can use it to read older files.
-* New layouts are designed to be used outside of the CLDR source tree, and so need to use a URN or FPI.
+* New layouts are designed to be used outside of the CLDR source tree, and should ideally use a URN or FPI.
 See <https://unicode-org.atlassian.net/browse/CLDR-15505> for discussion.
+For this tech preview, a relative path to the dtd will continue to be used.
 * New layouts will have version metadata to indicate their spec compliance versi​​on number:

 ```xml